 The workshop also performed skilled repair and restoration work on old tapestries.
-The material used in the new and repaired tapestries was colored using dyes, many of which were also prepared on site.
-Since the tapestries were often composed of multiple types of fiber, it was a great challenge to get the same color to reproduce faithfully on each.
+Many of new and repaired tapestries were colored using dyes prepared on-site.
+Since the tapestries were composed of multiple types of fiber, the challenge to reproduce the same color faithfully on each was great.

-Thanks to a recent donation, the Archives at the Greenwich Historical Society holds vintage photographs of the Vanderhoef Tapestry workshop that illustrated the article mentioned previously.
+Thanks to a recent donation, the Greenwich Historical Society has vintage photographs of Vanderhoef’s tapestry workshop that illustrate the previously mentioned article.
 The archives are open to the public on Wednesdays from 10 a.m. to 12:30 p.m. and 1 p.m. to 4 p.m.

 Christopher Shields is Archivist at the Greenwich Historical Society, 39 Strickland Road, Cos Cob, CT 06807.